H. P. Lovecraft: Rejuvenation and tragedy

 It was later in 1920 that Lovecraft began publishing the earliest Cthulhu Mythos stories.
 The Cthulhu Mythos, a term coined by later authors, encompasses Lovecraft's stories that share a commonality in the revelation of cosmic insignificance, initially realistic settings, and recurring entities and texts.
 The prose poem "Nyarlathotep" and the short story "The Crawling Chaos", in collaboration with Winifred Virginia Jackson, were written in late 1920.
 Following in early 1921 came "The Nameless City", the first story that falls definitively within the Cthulhu Mythos.
 In it is one of Lovecraft's most enduring phrases, a couplet recited by Abdul Alhazred; "That is not dead which can eternal lie; And with strange aeons even death may die."
 In the same year, he also wrote "The Outsider", which has become one of Lovecraft's most heavily analyzed, and differently interpreted, stories.
 It has been variously interpreted as being autobiographical, an allegory of the psyche, a parody of the afterlife, a commentary on humanity's place in the universe, and a critique of progress.

 On May 24, 1921, Susie died in Butler Hospital, due to complications from an operation on her gallbladder five days earlier.
 Lovecraft's initial reaction, expressed in a letter written nine days after Susie's death, was a deep state of sadness that crippled him physically and emotionally.
 He again expressed a desire that his life might end.
-Lovecraft's later response was relief, as he had become able to live independently from his mother.
+Lovecraft's later response was relief, as he became able to live independently from his mother.
 His physical health also began to improve, although he was unaware of the exact cause.
 Despite Lovecraft's reaction, he continued to attend amateur journalist conventions.
 Lovecraft met his future wife, Sonia Greene, at one such convention in July.